Vero Beach High School: Academics

 Vero Beach High School has an AP Program, a Dual Enrollment program with Indian River State College, an Honors program, and regular level classes.

 The Dual Enrollment Program is offered with Indian River State College to give students the opportunity to take college-level classes at the college, online, or during the summer.
 The school also offers career and technical classes.

 Athletics

 On January 1, 2019, the Vero Beach High School Fighting Indians Band performed in the 2019 London New Year's Day Parade in London.
 This was the first time the band, in its 90 years existence as of June 2019, had gone overseas to Europe and Internationally traveled.
 This had also brought some attention to the high school and the city of Vero Beach due to the number of viewers at the parade and on TV.

+On October 25, 2019, the Vero Beach High School Fighting Indians Football team in a 28-3 win over Fort Pierce Central set the state record for most consecutive regular-season wins with 61 straight.

 In October 2022, The football team was featured on NBC's Today show.